-E.(2) Provide research or data that substantiate how this educational program will help your school achieve high outcomes for students.
+D.(2) Substantiate how the curriculum and instructional program will help the school achieve high outcomes for students.
+(Required if a curriculum program is provided)

 Research/Data

 FAMILY: Skandera and Sousa (2003) devoted a chapter to parent involvement, and after examining their data, they concluded, "When it comes to a good education, family may matter most."
 In her study of school achievement, Hoxby (2001) found that families mattered more and schools mattered less with respect to measuring the impact on student achievement.
 Moreover, Houtenville and Conway (2008) found that schools that heavily invested in the involvement of parents in the decision-making process were the only schools that showed advancement.
 Finally, in a series of studies edited by Henderson (2002), "the evidence is consistent, positive, and convincing that families have a major influence on their children's achievement in school and through life."
 Thus, the evidence indicates that when schools and parents cooperate, children do better in school, stay in school longer, and like school better.